Domino-Blockchain/Domilet/README.md

-# Solana SPL Token Mobile Wallet
+# Domichain DPL Token Mobile Wallet

 ## Why cordova  and React
 Cordova is really simple to build cross platform mobile applications for any of your needs, this can be used to maintain a website and mobile application from same source code (and maybe transitioning later to react-native).